UCSF-DataSci/06-data-munging-shwe-kandhalu/README.md

 ### Summary of Changes
 - Missing values and duplicate values were all dropped.
 Outliers for the population column were also removed.
 Some challenges were how to approach cleaning the data.
 For example, for the removal of outliers, I got an error that did not let me calculate the IQR properly, as not all values are numerical.
 Since income_group category is not numerical, I had to find a way to create a new dataset that only included the numeric columns, so I can calculate the IQR of just those, and remove those outliers.
 -  The mean, standard deviation, min, max, and IQR all changed.
+Through this assignment, I learned what dirty data means and what it takes to find and clean data to end with a cleaned up dataset that can be used to find out information efficiently and accurately.
+Next time, I will make sure to find even more mistakes and clean them up as well.
+Next steps will include actually conducting analysis on the cleaned up dataset.